Train Across Russia, Moscow to St Petersburg 1992

 We didn't move last night.
 Strange going to sleep without the rocking and rolling of the carriages.
 A longer boat cruise north along the lake and some fishing, catching the local delicacy, omul.
 The wind is chilly over the icy water and we are pleased to be wrapped in blankets.

 There is enough fish caught to provide lunch and this is smoked over aspen wood fires.
 The professional fishermen from the boats also show us how they make herb tea and soup with great bundles of leaves from the forest.
-As the day or progresses the sun is reassuringly warm on our backs and there are pretty walks to be had, ambling along the lake shore.
+As the day progresses, the sun is reassuringly warm on our backs and there are pretty walks to be had, ambling along the lake shore.
 We can also try panning for treasure in the old gold rush area at the mouth of the creek where we have set up our picnic.

 This is the most strongly Buddhist area of Russia and shamanism is still a dominant religion here too.
-But we visit an Old Believers Village.
+We also visit an Old Believers Village.
 The people of this Christian religious sect fled persecution by the tsars in the seventeenth century.
-They have survived the more recent destruction of their churches by the soviets and live a quiet rural life adhering to their old rules.
+They have survived the more recent destruction of their churches by the Soviets and live a quiet rural life adhering to their old rules.
 Priests do not cut their hair or shave and church services are commonly eight hours long.
 Twelve hours at Easter.
 There aren't any chairs in the tiny churches and the people are only allowed to consume water whilst the service is ongoing.

 The houses are delightful, mainly blue and white carved floral designs, with summer and winter areas.
 The equally brightly dressed people cook lunch for us, although the repertoire is now familiar.
 Soup, meatballs, shaslik, smoked fish, doughy pastries and vodka.
 This is succeeded by the inevitable cultural performance, including audience participation.